kitfre/Kinder/README.md

 # Kinder
-*Algebraic structure and emulation of higher kinded types for Rust*
+*Algebraic structure and emulation of higher-order types for Rust*

 Kinder provides some tools and traits that functional programmers use daily.

 ***Kinder is very much a work in progress.
-The idea is to make HKT's approachable to rustaceans and provide a series of macros that make implementation of custom HKTs as painless as possible***.
+The idea is to make HOT's approachable to rustaceans and provide a series of macros that make implementation of custom HOTs as painless as possible***.

 **To Do**